kuzzleio/kuzzle/doc/2/guides/main-concepts/permissions/index.md

 ```

 ::: info
-Roles also have a `tags` property who can contains a list of string.
+Roles also have a `tags` property which can contains a list of string.

 ```js
 {